amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

     cp /usr/bin/true /usr/sbin/groupadd
     ```

-# Common problem 2
+# Common problems 2

-Some packages assume interactive mode and fail when built from definition file
+- Some packages assume interactive mode and fail when built from definition file

-Workarounds:
+- Workarounds:
-  - Most package manaagers have `-y` option or similar
+  - Most package managers have `-y` option or similar
   - Try using bash `yes` command

     ```